-16. Advance Earned Income Credit (EIC) Payments Made to Employees
+17. Advance Earned Income Credit (EIC) Payments Made to Employees

-If you are correcting the advance earned income credit (EIC) payments made to your employees that you reported on line 8 of Form 944, enter the total corrected amount for ALL employees in column 1.
+If you are correcting the advance EIC payments made to your employees that you reported on line 8 of Form 944, enter the total corrected amount for ALL employees in column 1.
 In column 2, enter the amount you originally reported or as previously corrected.
 In column 3, enter the difference between columns 1 and 2.
 This line does not apply to Form 944-SS.